UMMS-Biocore/dolphin/docs/debrowser/local.rst

 (On Fedora/Red Hat/CentOS, these packages have to be installed;
 openssl-devel, libxml2-devel, libcurl-devel, libpng-devel)

-Make sure to download the DEBrowser tar `here<https://github.com/UMMS-Biocore/debrowser/archive/debrowser0.99.0.tar.gz>`_ or you can download from our `github repository.<https://github.com/UMMS-Biocore/debrowser>`_
+You can download the source code or the tar file for DEBrowser `here.<https://github.com/UMMS-Biocore/debrowser/releases>`_

 **Installation instructions from source:**